 In the artistic field, this room is described by Venetian art experts as "rich and solemn" due to its splendid inlays and the use of golden color in the decoration.
 The hall was designed by Andrea Palladio, when visiting this majestic space you will find, as in the rest of the Doge's Palace, exquisite works of art by artists such as Tintoretto and Jacopo Palma.

-Sala del Consiglio dei Dieci
+Hall of the Consiglio dei Dieci

 Don't leave the Doge's Palace without visiting the Consiglio dei Dieci, a space that shows a slightly darker side of the history of this beautiful city.
 The Hall of the Council of Ten was a sort of secret state court that worked in conjunction with the Venetian secret police to control all aspects linked to the public and private life of the city.